 When crews arrive in Sweden, I take care of logistics and on-site production needs.
 And for productions that prefer to work fully remotely, I can assemble and run a complete local crew.

-With a background in journalism and visual production, and as the founder of Sustainalists — a network connecting international productions with talent already on location — I provide streamlined, editorially solid production support across Sweden.
-Fluent in Swedish, English, and German, I ensure smooth communication at every step.
+With a background in journalism and visual production, and as the founder of Sustainalists – a network connecting international productions with talent already on location – I provide streamlined, editorially solid production support across Sweden.
+Fluent in Swedish, English, and German.

 I worked as the local camera operator for the taff special “Christmas in Sweden,” broadcast shortly before Christmas on ProSieben.
 Filmed a wide range of scenes showcasing Swedish holiday traditions.
 Collaborated closely with the Webertainment production team, managed on-location logistics, and delivered broadcast-ready footage under tight deadlines.